paul-mccormack/AzureAutomationARI/README.md

 The CI/CD pipeline in this project will create the resources and assign the necessary role assignments to the Automation Account, enabling it to create the output files in the storage account.

 > ALERT: The Automation account will require reader access to the top level management groups or subscriptions to be inventoried.
-This will need to be completed manually after the deployment.
+In my case I didn't want to give the service principal access to the top level management group.
+Meaning I will need to perform this role assignment manually after deployment.
+It's personal preference whether you want to automate this or not.

 # Azure Resource Inventory PowerShell Module function

 The code snip below show the PowerShell script that will be automated to run the inventory report.
+The `Invoke-ARI` function in my script is configured to perform a scan of the entire tenant.
+See the documentation linked above for details of other options you can use to configure the scan.

 ```powershell
 Import-Module AzureResourceInventory